danisal/daniel-salvado-website/content/blog/responsive-data-tables-with-css-grid/index.md

 ![Table with different column widths](./table-with-different-column-widths.png)

-Table with different column widthsAnd we can do much more!
+And we can do much more!
 If we want to work with fixed widths instead of fractions, we can also use the _minmax()_ function.
 For example, if we want to have a fixed width in the first column with a minimum of _50px_ and a maximum of _100px_, the code would look something like this:

 ```css{3}
 .grid {